devhackery/todoApiRails5/README.md

 # README

-Sample API app in rails 5
+This is my workshop project in rails 5 with api only.

 * Ruby version : ruby 2.3.3p222